-Interior spaces are simple but well proportioned and brightly lit.
 The living room has all-day sun from windows facing three directions.
 Living, kitchen, and dining spaces are open to one another but defined by ceiling shapes and textures.
-The master bedroom is located to have the best view possible on the site.
+The primary bedroom is located to have the best view possible on the site.